Grand Prix of Figure Skating Final: History

 Due to the COVID-19 pandemic, the 2020 Grand Prix Final, scheduled to be held in Beijing, was at first postponed, and then removed from China altogether.
 The ISU ultimately cancelled the event on December 10, 2020.
 On November 29, 2021, in response to the discovery of the Omicron variant, the Japanese government announced travel restrictions that prevented foreigners from entering Japan beginning the next day.
 The Japan Skating Federation later announced that it would adjust by implementing a bubble environment – that is, a cluster made up exclusively of individuals who have been thoroughly tested and unlikely to spread infection – at the 2021 Grand Prix Final in Osaka, as the federation "[proceeded] with preparations while taking infection control measures in line with the government's policy."
 On December 2, the ISU announced that the event had been cancelled for the month of December due to the "complicated epidemic situation".
 The ISU left open the possibility for postponement until the end of the season, but did not announce a post-season date or location for any rescheduled event.
 Unable to find a replacement host, the ISU cancelled the event on December 17.

-The 2025 Grand Prix Final is scheduled to be held from December 4 to 7 in Nagoya, Japan.
+On 30 June 2026, the ISU announced that figure skaters from Russia and Belarus would be allowed to compete at international competitions as Individual Neutral Athletes (AINs).
+Each skater was required to undergo an individual assessment conducted by the ISU Council to determine whether they met the criteria for neutral status, which included having not previously taken active part in the Russian war in Ukraine, as well as not having actively or publicly supported the war.
+As AINs, Russian and Belarusian skaters were not permitted to compete under their national flags or anthems.
+The 2026–27 Grand Prix Final is scheduled to be held from December 10 to 13 in Chongqing, China.